uberscott/recert/README.md

-# EDB CONTAINERS
+# RECERT

-EDB Containers provide container and kubernetes solutions to various EnterpriseDB product offerings
+RECERT is a Kubernetes Operator that creates and renews SSL certificates issued by [Let's Encrypt](http://letsencrypt.org) "A nonprofit Certificate Authority provider."

+## WHY RECERT
+Traditional Certificate Authorities issue certificates by confirming that a business entity is who he says he is and that he owns and controls a particular domain.
+The Certificate is created and the system administer happily installs the cert on his webserver.

+With Let's Encrypt there are no humans involved.
+Ownership of a domain is proven via a challenge issued by Let's Encrypt to the the webserver via a software product called certbot.
+In order for Let's Encrypt to work the webserver must have a special configuration to redirect traffic to certbot AND certbot must be able to update the certificates on the webserver.

+The certbot setup is very simple for traditional servers and VMs, but runs into trouble on Kubernetes due to the effermeral nature of containers.

+## WHAT RECERT DOES
+Recert creates a simple SSL proxy that forwards HTTPS traffic to another webserver within Kubernetes.
+When a Let's Encrypt challenge is issued Recert createsa Kubernetes job which will intercept the challenge and write the resulting certificate to a Kubernetes secret.
+The Recert operator will then restart the SSL proxy with the certificate secrets mounted.

-## Getting Started
+## INSTALLING

+TODO - Write instructions on how to install the operator

+## DEVELOPMENT -- GETTING STARTED

-You will need to have the following tools installed to build, run and contribute to EDB Containers:
+You will need to have the following tools installed to build, run and contribute to RECERT Containers:

 * [docker](https://docs.docker.com/get-docker/)
 * [go](https://golang.org/doc/install)